-Around the time Sweet entered the Capitol, U.S. Capitol Police ("USCP") officers had already been under attack by rioters outside the building and fell back to a makeshift recovery area they had established in the Capitol Crypt.
+Around the time Fitchett entered the Capitol, U.S. Capitol Police ("USCP") officers had already been under attack by rioters outside the building and fell back to a makeshift recovery area they had established in the Capitol Crypt.
 Before long, rioters also breached that recovery area, and began throwing objects and unknown liquid substances at the officers.
 The officers retreated down a stairwell to the Capitol Visitor Center ("CVC"), which is also part of the Capitol.
 Some rioters threw chairs at the officers.
 At approximately 2:30 p.m., surveillance video captured officers retreating down the stairwell as chairs tumbled behind them.
 The officers then drew back to the end of a corridor in the CVC that led to an atrium on the House of Representatives side of the building.

-Surveillance video depicts Sweet and Fitchett walking down the stairwell where the officers retreated at approximately 2:31 p.m.
-As they descended the stairwell (circled in red), a rioter in military fatigues wielding a baseball bat at the base of the stairwell (circled in green) appeared to exhort individuals to proceed downstairs, and chairs lay strewn about the CVC's floor (circled in yellow), as depicted in these sequential screenshots:
+Video surveillance shows at approximately 2:31 p.m., Fitchett and Sweet walked down the stairwell where the officers had retreated.
+As they descended the stairwell (circled in red), an individual in military fatigues waving a baseball bat at the base of the stairwell (circled in green) appeared to exhort individuals to proceed downstairs, and chairs lay strewn about the CVC's floor (circled in yellow), as depicted in these sequential screenshots:

-At approximately 2:33 p.m., surveillance video captured Sweet and Fitchett walking toward the end of the corridor where USCP officers had formed a defensive line, as depicted below:
+At approximately 2:33 p.m., surveillance video captured Fitchett and Sweet walking toward the end of the corridor where USCP officers had formed a defensive line, as depicted below: